asift91/Manual_Migration/option1.md

 ### Deploy Azure Infrastructure with Azure ARM Templates
 - Deploying Azure infrastructure using ARM template.
 - When using an ARM template to deploy infrastructure on Azure, you have a couple of available options.
-- The following diagram will give an idea about Moodle architecture.
+- The following diagram will give an idea about Infrastructure Resources.
     ![images](images-1/architecture.png)
 - A pre-defined deployment size using one of the four pre-defined Moodle sizes.
 - A fully configurable deployment that gives more flexibility and choice around deployments.